 Yes!
-Although our FM broadcast areas cover a large part of Western Sydney, we are aware that there are people all over the world tuning in.
-You can listen to us through our website, the Vintage FM app (Currently available on the Google Play store, and the App Store), Radio apps like TuneIn, websites like ‘Online Radio Box’ and so many more.
+Although our FM broadcast area is in Western Sydney, we are aware that there are people all over the world tuning in.
+You can listen to us through our website, the Vintage FM app (Currently available on the Google Play store and the App Store), Radio apps like TuneIn, websites like ‘Online Radio Box’ and so many more.
 If you have an Internet radio, you should also be able to tune into us too.
 Australians on the VAST Satellite can also find us on channel 634.

 Why do your Frequencies sometimes pick up other stations?

 On the edge of our broadcast area you may sometimes hear another station.
-This is because in other areas, the 87.6, 87.8 and 88.7 frequencies belong to other stations.
+This is because in other areas, the frequencies belong to other stations.
 When another station’s broadcast area border meets ours, there can be a change in what you hear.

 Will you ever expand your FM transmission to a broader area?